 I think no book review list will be complete without the classic Harry Potter being in the list.

-This book about a boy Wizard – who didn’t know he was a wizard – that went to Hogwarts school for witchcraft and wizardry.
-The book tells about his antics, adventures and mysteries that happens while he is at the school.
+This book is about a boy wizard – who didn’t know he was a wizard – that went to Hogwarts school for witchcraft and wizardry.
+The book tells about his antics, adventures and mysteries that happen while he is at the school.